 - 1. Remove battery. - 2.
-Place battery in a well ventilated area on a level surface. - 3.
-Using distilled water, refill cells as required to bring fluid to proper level. - 4.
+Place battery in a well ventilated area on a level surface - 3.
+Using distilled water, refill cells as required to cover cell plates. - 4.
 With cell caps removed, connect battery charger to battery terminals.
 Red to positive (+) terminal and black to negative (-) terminal. - 5.
 Slow charge battery at 1 amp for 10 hours. - 6.
 If battery will not accept charge or is partially charged after 10 hours of charging at 1 amp, replace with new battery.